 It’s much better to take aim and be surgical – cut out the hype and be helpful – because technology allows us to communicate on the customer’s terms instead of on our own, as vendors.
 This book is the actually the perfect companion for an account-based marketing (ABM) approach to business, in situations where your “market” is literally a couple of people. 🎣🔬🎯

 As a side note, Seth Godin’s books such as “Tribes” will likely be of interest to you because they offer a slightly more contemporary and technological context for some of the principles in How to Win Friends and Influence People. 💻📱

 How to Learn Manners and Make Peace

-While I’m not severely social challenged, I have to admit, there have been times when I’ve called up customer support for my hosting provider and felt so frustrated with the experience that I’ve snapped at the person on the other end of the line.
+While I’m not severely socially-challenged, I have to admit, there have been times when I’ve called up customer support for my hosting provider and felt so frustrated with the experience that I’ve snapped at the person on the phone. 😬

 “If you argue and rankle and contradict, you may achieve a victory sometimes; but it will be an empty victory because you will never get your opponent’s good will.